Villa of the Papyri: Layout

 The villa is located a few hundred metres from the nearest house in Herculaneum.
-Although it now lies inland, before the volcanic eruption of October 79 A.D., the structure occupied more than 250 m of coastline along the Gulf of Naples.
+Although it now lies inland, before the volcanic eruption of October 79 AD, the structure occupied more than 250 m of coastline along the Gulf of Naples.
 On the other sides it was surrounded by a closed garden, vineyards and woods.
-The villa had four levels beneath the main floor, arranged in terraces overlooking the sea.
+The villa had four levels beneath the main floor, arranged in terraces, overlooking the sea.
 It has recently been ascertained that the main floor was 16 m above sea level in antiquity.

 The villa's layout is an expanded version of the traditional Campanian villa suburbana.
 One entered through the fauces and proceeded to the atrium, which functioned as an entrance hall and a means of communication with the various parts of the house.
 The entrance opened with a columned portico on the sea side.

 After passing through the tablinum, one arrived at the first peristyle, made up of ten columns on each side, with a swimming pool in the centre.
-In this area were found the bronze herm adapted from the Doryphorus of Polykleitos and the herm of an Amazon made by Apollonios son of Archias of Athens.
+In this area, were found the bronze herm adapted from the Doryphorus of Polykleitos and the herm of an Amazon made by Apollonios, son of Archias of Athens.
 The large second peristyle could be reached by passing through a large tablinum in which, under a propylaeum, was the archaic statue of Athena Promachos.
 A collection of bronze busts were in the interior of the tablinum.
 These included the head of Scipio Africanus.